The IBM® TS4500 tape library is a next-generation tape solution that offers higher storage density and integrated management than previous solutions.

 - Support of the IBM Linear Tape-Open (LTO) Ultrium 7 tape drive: The LTO Ultrium 7 offering represents significant improvements in capacity, performance, and reliability over the previous generation, LTO Ultrium 6, while they still protect your investment in the previous technology.

-- Up to 4 Library-Managed Encryption (LME) key paths per logical library
+- Up to four library-managed encryption (LME) key paths per logical library are available.

-This book describes TS4500 components, feature codes, specifications, supported tape drives, encryption, the new integrated management console, and the command-line interface (CLI).
-You will learn how to accomplish several specific tasks:
+This book describes the TS4500 components, feature codes, specifications, supported tape drives, encryption, new integrated management console (IMC), and command-line interface (CLI).
+You learn how to accomplish several specific tasks:

 - Improve storage density with increased expansion frame capacity up to 2.4 times and support 33% more tape drives per frame.